as-cal8/KDDM2-2022/README.md

 Correct Functionality and comparable Results cannot be guaranteed on different Versions.

 ## To Train LSTM Model
+Preferred to run this code on linux or mac os
 Enter the and set flag TRAIN_MODEL = true
 Choose a Window size by setting the LOOK_BACK variable

 ## To Evaluate LSTM Model
+Preferred to run this code on linux or mac os
 Enter the LSTM_Model.py file and set flag TRAIN_MODEL = False If testing noise data( from additive model), set the testing_noise = True otherwise set it to False

 ## To Train ARIMA Model
+Preferred to run this code on linux or mac os
 Enter arima_model.py